longvv/unscramble_game/docs-site/docs/mobile-development.md

 id: mobile-development
 title: Mobile Development Guidelines
 sidebar_label: Mobile Development
-description: Guidelines for developing the Word Scramble Game as a mobile application
+description: Guidelines for developing the English 4 Kids app as a mobile application
 keywords: [mobile, development, PWA, app, guidelines]
 ---

 # Mobile Development Guidelines

-This document provides comprehensive guidelines for developing, testing, and deploying the Word Scramble Game as a mobile application.
+This document provides comprehensive guidelines for developing, testing, and deploying the English 4 Kids app as a mobile application.
 Whether you're creating a Progressive Web App (PWA) or building native packages for app stores, these instructions will guide you through the process.

 ## Development Environment Setup